-The Most Common Wedding Questions of 2020 So Far
+The Most Common Wedding Questions of the Year So Far

 If you're planning your nuptials, there's a chance you have some wedding questions.
 If so, you're in luck!
-March 1 was National Wedding Planning Day—our very own holiday that we created to signify the end of proposal season and the start of wedding planning season.
-We celebrated by having The Knot editors and industry experts on call to answer all the wedding planning questions couples had in real-time.
+March 1 is National Wedding Planning Day—our very own holiday that we created to signify the end of proposal season and the start of wedding planning season.
+We celebrated by having The Knot editors on call to answer all the wedding planning questions couples had in real-time.

-Here, we recap the most popular wedding questions we received, along with our answers.
-If you missed the fun (or you just want to see what other couples are asking), keep reading to learn everything from finding your color palette to nailing your destination wedding.
+Here, we recap the most popular wedding questions we received this year.
+We've also included common questions from previous years, because you can never be too prepared when it comes to planning your wedding.
+If you missed the fun (or you just want to see what other couples are asking), keep reading to learn everything you need to know, from finding your color palette to making your wedding budget.
+(Psst: For answers to specific questions about planning during the coronavirus pandemic, check out our COVID-19 wedding guide here.)

 In this article: